Myster-Tee/TinfoilWebServer/README.md

 - When *"AllowedExt"* is omitted, the following extensions *["xci", "nsz", "nsp"]* are used.

-## Security considerations and recommandations
+## Security considerations and recommendations

 If you plan to open your server to the Internet network (WAN) instead of local network (LAN) only, I would highly recommend you to: